ibm-cloud-docs/log-analysis/core/at_events.md

 | `logdna.exclusion-rule.create`      | This event is generated when an administrator creates an exclusion rule through the logging web UI. |
 | `logdna.exclusion-rule.update`      | This event is generated when an administrator updates an exclusion rule through the logging web UI. |
 | `logdna.exclusion-rule.delete`      | This event is generated when an administrator deletes an exclusion rule through the logging web UI. |
-{: caption="Table 5.
-Events for exclusion rules actions" caption-side="top"}
+{: caption="Events for exclusion rules actions" caption-side="top"}

 The following table lists custom fields that are included in exclusion rule events: